Christian Hollinger

 And, naturally, this is only my perspective.
 I’m simply not a “Windows guy” - but just like with most things, you should be able to use what you feel most comfortable with.
 Microsoft’s WSL adventures to seem to indicate that I am not alone in this, however. :)

-Next time, we'll talk about "My Potato Salad Recipe on the Cloud"
+Next time, we'll talk about "Running Hadoop on my Thermostat"